Firefly nights at Blue Spring State Park 2024: March 16 – April 8

 Really?
 When I first read this, I thought it was an April Fool’s joke.
 As a South Florida resident, am I alone in my ignorance of fireflies in Florida?
 But I did a quick Google search, and, indeed, Central Florida is awash with fireflies at dusk near bodies of water in late March and early April.

-Blue Spring State Park firefly viewing lasts about two to three weeks and in 2024, starts on Saturday, March 16.
+Blue Spring State Park firefly viewing lasts about two to three weeks and in 2024, it ends Monday, April 8.
 Every year, the exact dates are adjusted to reflect the schedule of the fireflies, which are influenced by weather.
-Since ending dates for firefly viewing have not been announced, check the park’s Facebook page for updates.
+Dates for firefly viewing are announced on the park’s Facebook page.

 Fireflies at Blue Spring State Park